FionnOC/urbanComputingApp/README.md

    expo start
    ```

 5. I used Expo Go on my mobile phone to scan the presented QR code to run and test the app.
+However, you can use a simulator on your laptop as well.